-What parents might notice in his or her child: What might be causing stress: " Losing interest in former enjoyments. " Poor sleeping and eating habits. " Wanting to be alone, avoids friends and family. " Talking about suicide or complaining that life is just too hard to live. " Feeling guilty or not worth anything " Experiencing a sudden drop in his or her grades. " Displaying extreme anger and or sadness and overreacts to many situations. " Worrying constantly about his or her appearance and or physical problems " Is constantly afraid. " Constant physical ailments, like headaches or stomachaches " Withdrawing from social situations or becomes isolated. " Refusing to go to school or " Academic and sports pressure. " Peer pressure. " Low self-esteem. " Overscheduled. " Family pressure or new family dynamics. " Bullying. " Changes in bodies. " Fear of disappointing parents. " Depression. " Eating disorders. " Social pressure. " Discrimination. " Social media. " High personal expectations. " Changes in school. " Changes in friendships. " Financial stress. " Romantic relationship changes. skipping classes. " Can't make decisions or concentrate. " Consistent nightmares. " Consuming alcohol, cigarettes or drugs. " Giving little attention to his or her appearance. " Defying authority. " Increasing promiscuous behavior. " Breaking the law and or hurting others.
+What parents might notice in their

+- " Lost interest in former enjoyments.

+- " Poor sleeping and eating habits.

+- " Wants to be alone, avoids friends and family.

+- " Talks about suicide or complains that life is just too hard to live.

+- " Feels guilty or not worth anything

+- " Experiences a sudden drop in their grades.

+- " Displays extreme anger and or sadness and overreacts to many situations.

+- " Worries constantly about his or her appearance and or physical problems.

+- " Is constantly afraid.

+- " Constant physical ailments, like headaches or stomachaches.

+- " Withdraws from social situations or becomes isolated.

+- " Refuses to go to school or skips classes.

+- " Can't make decisions or concentrate.

+- " Consistent nightmares.

+- " Consumes alcohol, cigarettes or drugs.

+- " Gives little attention to his or her appearance.

+- " Defies authority.

+- " Increased promiscuous behavior.

+- " Breaks the law and or hurts others.

-- " Taking extreme risks. - " Nervous habits, such as nail biting, pacing.
+- " Takes extreme risks.

+- " Nervous habits, such as nail biting, pacing.